 After the fifth (5th) day of the semester, in addition to the advisor's signature, students must also obtain a signature from the instructor(s) involved before returning the completed form to the Registrar's Office.
-In addition, after the published 20th day of classes for a given term (or 25% of class meetings for non-standard classes), the signature of the appropriate dean is required before the Registrar's Office will process the Change of Schedule form.
+In addition, after the published 20th day of classes for a given term (or 25% of class meetings for non-standard classes), the signature of the appropriate vice president is required before the Registrar's Office will process the Change of Schedule form.

 If a class has reached maximum enrollment and the class is "closed", the student has the option to be placed on the waitlist (if available) for the class.
-If a space becomes available in the class, the student will be notified through their GC3 email account and will have four (4) days to accept the offer of enrollment by contacting his/her advisor.
+If a space becomes available in the class, the student will be notified.